Terrafame’s Corporate Governance principles

-Terrafame's parent company, Terrafame Group Ltd, has confirmed Terrafame Group's policy for organising related party governance and dealing with related party transactions at the company.
+Terrafame's parent company, Finnish Minerals Group, has confirmed the Group’s policy for organising related party governance and dealing with related party transactions at the company.
 According to the policy, the company's financial administration maintains a register of the company’s related parties including organisations and natural persons.
 According to the related party policy, the Board's exclusive competence includes all significant transactions involving the company’s related parties, who may be a natural person or an organisation.
 Decisions on transactions with related parties comply with the provisions of the Finnish Limited Liability Companies Act (624/2006).
-The company reports on related party transactions in the Report for the Financial Period.
+The company reports on related party transactions in the Report of the Board of Directors.

 Board of Directors

 Terrafame’s Board has assessed the independency of its members.
-Of the members, Ratia, Lager and Mäkelä all are independent of the company and its shareholders.
-Hietanen is the CEO of the parent company, Terrafame Group Ltd. Fernandez and Henry are employed by the Trafigura Group, which incorporates Terrafame’s minority shareholders, the Galena funds.
+Of the members, Ratia, Lager, Mäkelä and Mynttinen all are independent of the company and its shareholders.
+Hietanen is the CEO of the parent company, Finnish Minerals Group.
+Fernandez and Henry are employed by the Trafigura Group, which incorporates Terrafame’s minority shareholders, the Galena funds.

-Terrafame Group Ltd held 77.3% of Terrafame Ltd’s shares at the end of the 2017 financial period.
-Minority shareholders were Trafigura Ventures V B. V., Galena Private Equity Resources Investment 2 L.P. and Galena Private Equity Resources Investment 3 L.P. funds, with a holding totalling 22.6%, as well as Sampo plc, with a 0.1% holding.
+Finnish Minerals Group held 77.0% of Terrafame Ltd’s shares at the end of the 2018 financial period.
+Minority shareholders were Trafigura Ventures V B. V., Galena Private Equity Resources Investment 2 L.P. and Galena Private Equity Resources Investment 3 L.P. funds, with a holding totalling 22.7%, as well as Sampo plc, with a 0.3% holding.
 The Board members or the entities over which they exercise control held no shares or share-based rights in Terrafame.

 In 2018, the Board of Terrafame convened 12 times, including one telephone conference.
 Additionally, the Board has made written decisions on current matters by email.
 The participation activity of each Board member is disclosed in the Remuneration report.
 In 2018, the Board’s work continued to focus on the controlled ramp-up of the mine according to plan, building on the premise of ensuring occupational and environmental safety and the company’s core values of safety, efficiency and commitment.

 The meetings of Terrafame Ltd’s Steering Group were combined with the meetings of Terrafame’s Board of Directors.
-The Steering Group comprised Terrafame Ltd’s Board members and Terrafame Group Ltd’s Chairman of the Board, Janne Känkänen.
-In 2017, the Steering Group's activities in practice meant that Janne Känkänen had speech and attendance rights at Terrafame’s Board meetings.
-Känkänen attended eight Terrafame Board meetings in 2017.
+The Steering Group comprised Terrafame Ltd’s Board members and Finnish Minerals Group’s Chairman of the Board, Janne Känkänen.
+In 2018, the Steering Group's activities in practice meant that Janne Känkänen had speech and attendance rights at Terrafame’s Board meetings.
+Känkänen attended two Terrafame Board meetings in 2018.

-In 2017, Terrafame’s Executive Team comprised Joni Lukkaroinen (Chief Executive Officer), Harri Natunen (Chief Technology Officer), Reijo Uusitalo (Chief Mining Officer), Janne Palosaari (Chief Commercial Officer), Veli-Matti Hilla (Chief Sustainability Officer), Matti Rautiainen (Chief Maintenance Officer), Ville Sirviö (Chief Financial Officer), Petri Parjanen (Chief HR Officer) and Katri Kauppila (Chief Communications Officer, until September 2018) and Antti Arpalahti (Chief Production Officer).
+In 2018, Terrafame’s Management Team comprised Joni Lukkaroinen (Chief Executive Officer), Harri Natunen (Chief Technology Officer, until June 2018), Reijo Uusitalo (Chief Mining Officer), Janne Palosaari (Chief Commercial Officer), Veli-Matti Hilla (Chief Sustainability Officer), Matti Rautiainen (Chief Maintenance Officer), Ville Sirviö (Chief Financial Officer), Petri Parjanen (Chief HR Officer), Katri Kauppila (Chief Communications Officer, until September 2018) and Antti Arpalahti (Chief Production Officer).

-The Executive Team members or the entities over which they exercise control held no shares or share-based rights in Terrafame at the end of the 2017 financial period.
+The Management Team members or the entities over which they exercise control held no shares or share-based rights in Terrafame at the end of the 2018 financial period.

-The Technical Committee comprised Harri Natunen (Chairman), Antti Arpilahti and Jean Joubet, and it convened three times during 2017.
+The Technical Committee comprised: Harri Natunen (Chair), Antti Arpilahti and Jean Joubet, and it convened three times during 2018.

-The composition of the Finance Committee has not yet been established, and it did not convene during 2017.
+The composition of the Finance Committee was not established, and it did not convene during 2018.

-Terrafame's auditor is the Authorised Public Accountants KPMG, with Antti Kääriäinen, APA, as principal auditor.
+Terrafame's auditor is the Authorised Public Accountant KPMG, with Antti Kääriäinen, APA, as principal auditor.